Adobe-Experience-Cloud/analytics-io-lab/sections/s1_api_intro/README.md

 This describes the dimension of the report response which will be represented as the itemId and value in the rows section of the response.
 The dimension has an id and a type.

 #### columnIds
 This is an array of the columns or metrics represented in the report.
 The values in this array match the columnIds passed in on the request.
+If you didn't specify any columnIds in the request, the are generated for you.

 ### rows
 This is an array of rows for the report response.